transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Configuring a node to use HSM is a three-part process:
 1. **Deploy an HSM**.
 Utilize the HSM appliance that is available in [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/catalog/infrastructure/hardware-security-module){: external} or configure your own HSM.
 Record the value of the HSM `partition` and `PIN` to be used in the subsequent steps.
 	- If you plan to use {{site.data.keyword.cloud_notm}} HSM see this [tutorial](/docs/blockchain?topic=blockchain-ibp-hsm-gemalto) for an example of how to configure {{site.data.keyword.cloud_notm}} HSM 6.0 with the {{site.data.keyword.blockchainfull_notm}} Platform.
 After that is completed you can skip to Part 3 **Configure the node to use HSM**.
-	- If you want to use the [openCryptoki HSM](https://www.ibm.com/support/knowledgecenter/linuxonibm/com.ibm.linux.z.lxce/lxce_stackoverview.html){: external} with your Z environment, you should complete these [instructions in GitHub](https://github.com/IBM-Blockchain/HSM/tree/master/Z-HSM) and then skip to Part 3 **Configure the node to use HSM**.
 2. **Configure an HSM client image** or **Set up a PKCS #11 proxy (Deprecated)** [See Build a Docker image](#ibp-console-adv-deployment-hsm-build-docker).
 3. **Configure the node to use HSM**.
 From the APIs or the console, when you deploy a peer, CA, or ordering node, you can select the advanced option to use an HSM.
 See [Configure the node to use the HSM](#ibp-console-adv-deployment-cfg-hsm-node).